 Leaf shapes range from a traditional maple shape to lobes so slender that the foliage looks frilly.
 Leaf color can be green, bronze, purple, red or orange.
 Japanese maples are deciduous, and just before the leaves fall, some cultivars light up in autumn brilliance.
 The bark is also ornamental.
 It can be green, gray or mahogany and may be furrowed or smooth.

-Flowering crabapple (Malus spp.) are small trees often used as ornamentals in home landscapes.
+Flowering crabapple (Malus spp., USDA zones 4-8) are small trees often used as ornamentals in home landscapes.
 They feature masses of colorful blossoms as well as fruit and work well in small spaces.
 The fruit is closely related to apples but smaller, with each crabapple 2 inches or less in diameter.
-These trees thrive in U.S. Department of Agriculture plant hardiness zones 4 through 8.

 Crabapples are prized for their masses of spring flowers.
 These can be extremely fragrant and colorful, with different cultivars producing flowers in scarlet, pink, white, purple, carmine or coral.
 Some crabapple flowers look like roses, while others have fringed or cupped petals.
 They usually bloom in spring, and the flower display is gone by early summer.